metagenlab/zDB/README.md

 The following databases can be downloaded:
 ```
 --cog: downloads the CDD profiles used for COG annotations
---ko: downloads and setups the hmm profiles of the ko database
+--ko: downloads and sets up the hmm profiles of the ko database
---pfam: downloads and setups up the hmm profiles of the PFAM protein domains
+--pfam: downloads and sets up the hmm profiles of the PFAM protein domains
+--vfdb: downloads and sets up the virulence factor database (VFDB)
 --swissprot: downloads and indexes the swissprot database
 ```